 Sunday, May 17th from 10am - 4pm

-On Saturday, we will gather at my home in Cottage Grove to sift and stomp clay, mortar bricks, and slowly shape the kiln.
+On Saturday, we will gather at my home in Cottage Grove to sift and stomp clay, mortar bricks, and give shape to the kiln.
 We will look at variations of how it can be built and decorated, talk in depth about earthenware pottery, wild clays, and more.
-Since is a new kiln type to me, we have the opportunity to learn together!
+Since this is a new kiln type for me, we have the opportunity to learn together!

-Participants will also be invited back after fire danger season ends for a communal firing!
+Participants will also be invited back in the fall after fire season ends for a communal firing!

 Check out these amazing instagram accounts for inspiration on pre-columbian clay updraft kilns!